How to Start a Scholarship Fund in 7 Simple Steps

 Starting a scholarship fund is one of the easiest and most rewarding ways to have a direct and meaningful impact on the lives of young people.

 A scholarship fund is a financial award that is given to students to help pay for their educational costs, such as tuition, fees, books, and other course-related expenses.
-Scholarship awards are tax-deductible for donors and tax-free for recipients if you follow the IRS’s guidelines for creating a compliant scholarship, grant, or fellowship.
+Scholarship awards are tax-deductible for donors and tax-free for recipients if you follow the IRS’s guidelines for starting a scholarship fund, grant, or fellowship.

 Whether the motivation behind your scholarship is to help low-income students, honor the memory of a loved one, support specific groups of people, or give back to your alma mater, anyone can create a scholarship for deserving students in a few days with the right help.